-In the event of a liquidation or dissolution or insolvency of the Partner, Alaris is entitled to receive either (a) a preferred liquidation entitlement in respect of its preferred equity (as determined by a prenegotiated formula or amount in its agreements with the Partners) in priority to the holders of the common equity or (b) its pro-rata portion of the remaining assets, but in either case subject to the

-Partner's senior lenders.
-The Amur Loan and the GWM loans are not secured but would rank ahead of common equity with any other unsecured creditors.
+In the event of a liquidation or dissolution or insolvency of the Partner, Alaris is entitled to receive either (a) a preferred liquidation entitlement in respect of its preferred equity (as determined by a prenegotiated formula or amount in its agreements with the Partners) in priority to the holders of the common equity or (b) its pro-rata portion of the remaining assets, but in either case subject to the Partner's senior lenders.
+The Amur Loan, GWM Loans and the PEC Loan are not secured but would rank ahead of common equity with any other unsecured creditors.